pxfskjp/eCommerce-React/README.md

 2) Install dependencies:
     - from the root directory run the command `npm install`

-3) Create a local Postgres database, making sure that the username under which you create the db, the password, and the name of the db match the corresponding values in the knex.js found in the root directory.
+3) Create a local Postgres database, making sure that the username under which you create the db, the password, and the name of the db match the corresponding values in the file 'knex.js' found in the root directory.

 4) Run database migrations to create the tables in the postgres db:
     - From the root directory, run the command `knex migrate:latest`